-Use an Ofgem-accredited website, as they must offer independent and unbiased comparisons.
-However, even accredited PCWs do not have to show you every deal on the market - they have the option of only showing you deals you can sign up to through the site.
-Your results page should make it clear if this is the case and give you the option of viewing a wider range of deals.
-If you are not online, many accredited PCWs have a telephone service or contact suppliers directly for quotes.
+Use an Ofgem-accredited website.
+They must offer independent and unbiased comparisons.
+Even accredited PCWs do not have to show you every deal on the market - they have the option of only showing you deals you can sign up to through the site.
+Results should make it clear if this is the case, giving you the option of viewing a wider range of deals.

+If you are not online, many accredited PCWs have a telephone service or you can contact suppliers directly for quotes.

 Switching should take no more than five working days, although some suppliers wait until the end of your 14-day 'cooling off period' to start the process.
 Unless you need a new meter, no physical changes should be made to your property and your supply should not be interrupted.
 If you switch supplier, your new supplier should arrange the switch, including contacting your current supplier to let them know.
-For more information, see factsheet 82, Getting the best energy deal.
+For more information, see Age UK factsheet 82, Getting the best energy deal.